puppetlabs-toy-chest/puppet-quest-guide/quests/welcome.md

 ## Review

 In this quest, we introduced the concept of the quest and interactive task.
-You tried out the quest tool and reviewed the mechanics completing quests and tasks.
+You tried out the quest tool and reviewed the mechanics of completing tasks and quests.